Cryzalis/cypress-telnyx.com/README.md

 })
 ```
 ### POM file structure
 Page Object Model (POM) is a design pattern, popularly used in test automation that creates Object Repository for web UI elements.
 The advantage of the model is that it reduces code duplication and improves test maintenance.
-Example below
+Example below, for details use the [official documentation](https://docs.cypress.io/guides/end-to-end-testing/protractor-to-cypress#Cypress-with-Page-Objects)
 ```js
 const inputPassword = "form[aria-label='loginForm']  input[name='password']"//CSS locators
 const buttonLogin = "form[aria-label='loginForm']  button"